juagargi/scion/tools/hummbwtester/README.md

 The experiment uses the generated Docker topology in `gen/`; it never generates a topology itself. `tools/hummbwtester/setup-topology.py` reads the generated Docker Compose file and topology files, then:

-- configures every generated border router with the experiment's send-buffer and batch settings;
+- configures every generated border router with the experiment's ingress and egress sizing;
 - starts the existing Docker topology;
 - discovers the border-router interfaces joining different ASes;
 - applies a TBF qdisc inside every BR network namespace using the configured `tc` values;